 When it comes to buying a kitchen or dining table for your home, you have a lot of options.
-Aside from choosing a style, material, shape and color scheme, you'll also have to decide whether you want a counter height or standard height, both of which have their own sets of pros and cons.
+Aside from choosing a style, material, shape and color scheme, you'll also have to decide whether you want a table that's counter height or standard height, both of which have their own sets of pros and cons.

-Standard-Height Table Pros and Cons
+Standard-Height Table Advantages

 For many, this option offers comfort and can fit extra people, if need be, by pulling up folding chairs or other standard-height chairs that you might have in your home.
 Additionally, if you have a family member who's disabled – in a wheelchair for example – it's much easier to have that person join in.
 It's also a safe option for children, as the chairs are lower.